Switzerland with its first win of the year

 Alongside Mvogo, Johan Manzambi in particular stood out in the first half.
 The SC Freiburg midfielder seemed to occupy a hybrid position in the national team: He could be found practically everywhere.
 He almost rewarded his good performance with a goal, but his shot in the 23rd minute bounced off the post.

 Also noticeable: apart from a few positioning errors, the three-man defense around Denis Zakaria, Manuel Akanji and Nico Elvedi was flawless.
 After the 0-0 draw in Norway, coach Yakin opted for this trio in defense for the second time in a row.
-However, they were only called upon to a limited extent by the Jordanians.
+However, the Jordanians only made limited demands on them.

 Honorary goal for Jordan